2018-2019 Financial Aid Award Guide

-The census date is the second Friday after the start of classes in fall/spring semester and first Friday after the start of classes in the summer semester.
+The census date is the second Friday after the start of classes in fall/spring semesters and the first Friday after the start of classes in the summer semester.

 ALL enrollment and program changes must occur by the census date to ensure financial aid awards accurately reflect your aid eligibility!

 Financial aid must be awarded before students can charge books to their account.
-Students must press the big green button (on the eSTORM Student Center) in order to use their award funds for books.
+Students must press the big green button (“Apply Financial Aid Charges” on the eSTORM Student Center Financial Aid award page) in order to use their award funds for books.

 SAP (Satisfactory Academic Progress)